 I first tasted dark chocolate-and-macadamia nut cookies on honeymoon in Malaysia more than 10 years ago.
 This was LBK (life-before-keto) and Funnyman and I were literally eating our way through Kuala Lumpur and Penang (it’s a foodie heaven!)
 One afternoon, when strolling through one of the enormous department stores* in KL, we found a mainstream cookie kiosk called Famous Amos.
 Their dark chocolate and macadamia cookies were sublime – and here I am, still thinking of them 10 years later!
 My version of keto cookies are chewier than I remember theirs being, but just as fab.

 If you are ambitious enough to own an ice-cream maker (I invested in this one), this Keto Coconut Ice cream should definitely be your first attempt.
-I struggle to find coconut cream at most stores (although ASDA sometimes has Blue Dragon brand – which is what I used.
-“Creamed coconut” or “coconut block” did not work for me, so I highly encourage you to source the Blue Dragon Coconut Cream which is what I used.
+I struggle to find coconut cream at most stores (although ASDA sometimes has Blue Dragon brand – which is what I used).
+“Creamed coconut” or “coconut blocks” did not work for me, so I highly encourage you to source the Blue Dragon Coconut Cream.
 For your benefit, here is the link to get it online.
-I toasted the desiccated coconut to add to the mixture before churning to make it even more coconutty.
+I also toasted the desiccated coconut to add to the mixture before churning to make it even more coconutty.
 Get churning!